Hip joint injection

 - A numbing medicine will be applied to the injection site.

-- Once the needle is in the right spot, a small amount of contrast dye is injected so the provider can see where to place the medicine.
+- Once the needle is in the right spot, a small amount of contrast dye is injected so the provider can see where the medicine will be placed.

 - The steroid medicine is slowly injected into the joint.